jessepav/lacygoill-wiki-backup/vim/mapping.md

     " result:    E121
     " expected:  1 is printed

-I think it just works for `:norm`...
+I think it only works for `:norm`...

 In any case, as a workaround, use `:exe`: